DTT2411/CI-Portfolio-Project-2/README.md

 - Bootstrap structures (e.g. table, collapsible) and classes (e.g. text-center, text-md-start) were used to improve efficiency of html and css respectively.
 One bootstrap JS script was also used to provide functionality for the collapsible text content in the game information area. https://getbootstrap.com/docs/5.3/getting-started/introduction/.
 - Google Fonts for custom fonts used throughout site.
 Link to embed code used: https://fonts.googleapis.com/css2?family=Jockey+One&family=Orbitron:wght@400..900&display=swap.
 - Browser favicon was identified and downloaded from https://www.flaticon.com/.
-- Icolour pallete (https://icolorpalette.com/palette-by-themes/ski) and Coolors (https://coolors.co/) were used for inspiration for colour schemes.
+- Icolour pallete (https://icolorpalette.com/) and Coolors (https://coolors.co/) were used for inspiration for colour schemes.
 - Amiresponsive (https://ui.dev/amiresponsive) was used to generate the mock-up image for the readme.
 - Balsamiq Wireframes (https://balsamiq.com/) was used extensively during planning to guide the structure and layout of the website.
-- W3C HTML Validator (https://validator.w3.org/#validate_by_input) was utilised extensively during testing.
+- W3C HTML Validator (https://validator.w3.org/) was used for testing HTML.
-- W3C CSS Validator (https://jigsaw.w3.org/css-validator/#validate_by_input) was also used during testing.
+- W3C CSS Validator (https://jigsaw.w3.org/css-validator/) was used for testing CSS.
+- JSHint Validator (https://jshint.com/) was used for testing JavaScript.
 - Autoprefixer (https://autoprefixer.github.io/) was used to ensure portability of styles across different browsers.
 - Used contrast checker (https://webaim.org/resources/contrastchecker/) to check the viability of the colour scheme.